Bleeding heart is a sumptuous perennial bearing elegant and colored flowers.

 Flowering – May to August

-Caring for this from planting to blooming is quite easy and its decorative impact is exceptional.
+Caring for this from planting to blooming is quite easy and the decorative impact of bleeding heart is exceptional.

 Planting bleeding heart

 When to plant bleeding heart

 Equally good are spring and fall for plants purchased in pots.

 However, it is slightly better to plant in fall to favor root development before winter hits.
 If you plant during spring, avoid days of frost and freezing.

 How to plant its seedlings

 If properly settled in, bleeding heart requires very little care.
 It is thus important get the planting step right.

 - It revels in part sun and like being sheltered from cooler winds.

 - Space plants at least 16 inches (40 cm) from one to the next.